nus-cs2103-AY2324S2/ip/AI.md

 Personally think that it saves some time by helping you type similar code again or very trivial next few steps that you expect to take.

+### Benefits
+Helps to reduce cognitive load of typing and thinking of the variable names.

+Speed up refactoring of code when shifting to more OOP, and it will consider the original code written to suggest the right code in new classes.

+### Limitations
+Sometimes it is not able to suggest the right code, and you have to manually type it out.
+Sometimes it does not suggest everything previously written, so similar bugs might appear again.